tiayyba/CYT180_Lab5/Hadoop_HBase.md

 ##  Reflection Questions

-These questions are for your own understanding — **no submission required**.
+These questions are for your own understanding. **No submission required**.
 Think through your answers as you complete the lab.

 1. Why can't HDFS be used on its own for applications that require frequent data updates?
 What limitation makes this impractical?